Rob Gronkowski’s Girlfriend, Camille Kostek, Flaunts Booty In Sexy New Video

 Last month, just weeks after winning yet another Super Bowl, Rob announced his retirement from the NFL, and his fans were devastated.
 However, Camille had something to say about her beau following the big news.

 “You motivate me to be better, you show me that limits can be pushed and that challenges make you stronger.
 If you ask me, you’re the best to ever do it.
 There is nothing like the thrill of watching you play.
-I love you with all my heart, you allow me to take the term “proud girlfriend” to a new level.
+I love you with all my heart, you allow me to take the term ‘proud girlfriend’ to a new level.
 For all the people that have come up to us to tell you they are your biggest fan, I quietly smile because I know I’m yours and I will continue to root you on in all that you do,” Kostek wrote.

 Fans can see more of Camille Kostek and her boyfriend, Rob Gronkowski, by following the model on Instagram.